Call for Abstract

-This technique allows direct imaging of the living tissues by exposure of X rays.
-The absorption of x-rays by the patient’s body is measured by detectors and calculated in a slice-wise manner resulting in black-and white images of the different x-ray densities of the tissues.
+This technique allows direct imaging of the living tissues by exposure to X rays.
+The absorption of x-rays by the patient’s body is measured by detectors and calculated in a slice-wise manner resulting in black-and-white images of the different x-ray densities of the tissues.
 A computed tomogram usually consists of a number of slices but 3D images can be calculated as well.
 In contrast to the conventional x-ray, bones and soft tissue organs can be presented without any superposition.
-The usually small differences in radio density between different tissues can be enhanced by injection of contrast medium.
+The usually small differences in radiodensity between different tissues can be enhanced by injection of contrast medium.

 - Track 14-1Positron Emission Tomography(PET)

 Elastography is a new field of medical imaging where it maps the elastic properties and stiffness of tissue, to determine the presence or status of cancer.
 Sometimes Cancerous tumors will be harder than the surrounding tissues.
 Ultrasound or MRI technique is used for detecting the Stiffness.

 - Track 15-1Sono Elastography